 The INTERPRETATION section focuses on four of the important Soil Test Results (Phosphorus, Potassium, pH, and Soluble Salts) and gives an explanation of them in graphical format.
 A short explanation of how to read the graphs is 2/3 of the way down the left-hand column of the Explanation of Soil Test Report page.
 Basically they are horizontal bar graphs that use letters and symbols for the bar and the scale along the bottom provides the interpretation.

 For the Example Home Lawn Report, the phosphorus bar is filled with P’s showing that this soil tested very high for plant-available phosphorus using the Olsen P method.
 The bar of K’s for potassium extends out to the medium level and the asterisks for pH show that it is above the optimum level for a lawn and is slightly alkaline.
 Soluble salts were not tested, so that graph is blank.

 For the Example Vegetable Garden Report, the phosphorus bar is about half-filled with P’s showing that this soil tested medium to high for phosphorus.
 The bar of K’s indicates that potassium is at the medium level, the asterisks for pH show that it is moderately acid and a little below optimum for many vegetables, and the asterisks for “Soluble Salts” show that salts are low and in the satisfactory range.

 The Explanation of Soil Test Report page also has brief discussions of soil pH, buffer index, soluble salts, lead, and other special tests.
-For more information that will help you interpret your Soil Test Results see Soil pH Modification, Overview of Essential Nutrients, which includes information about Nitrogen, Phosphorus, and Potassium results.
+For more information that will help you interpret your Soil Test Results see Soil pH Modification (PDF), Overview of Essential Nutrients (PDF), which includes information about Nitrogen, Phosphorus, and Potassium results.